Carnie Wilson: Television career

 In 2013, Carnie became a member of "Team Rachael" on the second season of the Food Network's Rachael vs. Guy: Celebrity Cook-Off.
 She came in second to Dean McDermott and won $10,000 for her charity, an autism research foundation.

-She also frequently fills in as a guest host on CBS's The Talk.
+She also frequently filled in as a guest host on CBS's The Talk.

 In 2015, she played herself as an auto insurance claimant on a Progressive Insurance TV commercial.
 On January 28, 2016, it was announced that she is going to be a contestant on The New Celebrity Apprentice (also known as The Apprentice 15 and Celebrity Apprentice 8).
 On January 2, 2017, Wilson was the second contestant fired, finishing in fifteenth place, earning no money for her charity, The Weight Loss Surgery Foundation of America.

 In July 2016, Wilson Phillips reunited and performed on ABC's Greatest Hits.

 In February 2017, Wilson made a guest appearance on the reality show The Real Housewives of Beverly Hills.

+In 2022, she performed with Wendy and Chynna as the trio "Lambs" on the eighth season of The Masked Singer.
+In the finale, they sang "I'm Every Woman" and "I Want to Know What Love Is".
+They finished second, after Amber Riley as "Harp".

+In April 2024, she launched Sounds Delicious with Carnie Wilson, a cooking/reality show on AXS TV.

+In March 2025, she appeared on American Idol with her 19-year-old daughter, Lola, who was auditioning with the song "Hold On".
+They were accompanied by Carnie's husband and sister Wendy.

 Personal life

-Marriage & family
+Marriage and family

 Wilson married musician and producer Robert Bonfiglio in 2000.
-They have daughters Lola, born in April 2005, and Luciana, born in June 2009.
+They have two daughters.

 Her uncles were Dennis Wilson and Carl Wilson.
-She is a cousin to Beach Boys co-founder Mike Love and his brother, former NBA player Stan Love, as well as Stan's son, Cleveland Cavaliers player Kevin Love.
+She is a cousin to Beach Boys co-founder Mike Love and his brother, former NBA player Stan Love, as well as Stan's son, Miami Heat player Kevin Love.

+Her stepmother, Melinda Ledbetter Wilson, died in January 2024.
+Melinda married Brian Wilson in 1995 and they adopted five children.
+Through their relationship, Carnie has five step-siblings.